Pinegrove (band): Early years (2010–2014)

-Breakthrough and hiatus (2016–19)
+Breakthrough and mainstream success (2016–19)

 Cardinal, the band's second album, was recorded leisurely in Levine and Hall's parents' basements in Montclair over a period of four years.
 Upon its February 2016 release, the LP represented a breakthrough: it attracted wide critical acclaim, and the band began to amass a devoted fan listenership, which adopted the nickname "Pinenuts".
 With a new following and an increased national profile, Pinegrove began to sell out venues across the country.
 After a tour supporting Into It.
 Over It., they embarked on their first headlining tour of the U.S. between June and August 2016, supported by Sports, Ratboys, and Half Waif.
 The group recorded a live session for Audiotree that was released as a live album digitally; a Pitchfork review described its fan reception as "legendary."
 In December 2016, the band recorded a set on NPR's Tiny Desk Concerts featuring the tracks, "Need", "Angelina", "Old Friends", and "Waveform".
 Cardinal appeared on many critics' "best of" year-end lists; in all, the group played over 200 shows that year in support of the LP.
 Chris DeVille, writing for Stereogum, summarized the band's word-of-mouth rise to fame: "the project [has] evolved from a collegiate distraction to a hard-touring underground institution [...]
 Pinegrove are one of the greatest bands in the world right now."
 RFC physically issued Everything So Far in April 2017 for the first time; in support, the group embarked on another U.S. tour.
 The group also released another live album, Elsewhere, on the day Donald Trump was inaugurated as President in 2017; all sales were committed to civil rights advocacy.

-In 2017, Hall and Levine began to rent to a rural farmhouse in Kinderhook, a town in upstate New York.
+In 2017, Hall and Levine began to rent a rural farmhouse in Kinderhook, a town in upstate New York.
 The space, which the band named Amperland, functions as a studio and home, and was on lease to the members until 2020.
 The group recorded their third album, Skylight, at the property midway through the year.
 The band launched a ten-part documentary series about the making of the LP, titled Command + S. Afterwards, they toured the U.S. again between September and October 2017, supported by Florist and Lomelda, with further dates added for November and December, with Saintseneca and Adult Mom set to open.
 Skylight was completed that October; in early November, RFC issued its lead single, "Intrepid", and began sending advance copies to critics.
 The band were widely regarded as on the verge of stardom; according to journalist Kelefa Sanneh, the band at this moment "seemed poised to enlarge its audience significantly."